derivo-company/neo2rdf/README.md

 	   The YAML keys must have the same identifiers as the long option names, e.g., 'basePrefix: https://www.example.org/other-prefix#'.

-       -db, --database=<neo4jDatabase>
+       -db, --database=<databaseName>
-	   The name of the Neo4j database to connect to.
+	   The name of the database to connect to.

        --deriveClassHierarchyByLabelSubsetCheck
 	   Indicates whether the RDF class hierarchy should be derived.

 	   For this purpose, it is examined which sets of Neo4j nodes with an assigned label are a subset of one another.